 We welcome carpentry and gardening skills and hands-on people, we will gladly support as best we can anyone with a viable social business idea of their own whilst they stay with us.
 We are also looking for artists to come and get creative! design and assist with decor....make your mark!

 We get some great volunteers with big hearts, open minds and visions to share.

 Cooking / shopping

 Help in the house

-You can certainly learn hospitality, as much as you wish to learn.
-You can learn about social enterprise and our charity, again as much as you want to learn!
+You can certainly learn hospitality, general maintenance, cooking skills, as much as you wish to learn.
+You can also learn about social enterprise and our charity, again as much as you want to learn!

 Depending on the season/period, we have accommodation for up to six volunteers.

-Volunteer tasks are flexible during typically a five hour work day; for 25 hours a week.
-You will work at your own pace (with minimal supervision) unless of course you're volunteering in hospitality!
+Volunteer tasks are flexible during typically a five-hour workday; for 25 hours a week.
+Although during busy functions we may ask you to do more.
+But you will be compensated with more time off during the week, organized outings and group activities.
+You will do tasks at your own pace (with minimal supervision) unless of course you're volunteering in hospitality!

-We require a minimum stay of two weeks.
-But, we are prioritising applications for longer stays in order to maintain a good service.
-For those staying longer than two months, we would hope to take you to Norfolk and Wales so you can experience some of our social and charity projects there.
+We require a minimum stay of three weeks.
+But, we are prioritizing applications for longer stays in order to maintain a good service.

 We do have some tobacco smokers, but outdoors only.
 Other substances and drugs are strictly forbidden on the site.